pneyrinck/corecontrol/README.md

 Model and surface modules are technically identical, but behave slightly different according to their role.
 A model receives requests to change control values from surfaces or other internal sources private to the model.
 When a model control value changes for any reason, it must send the change to all connected destinations.
 A surface sends a control value to request a change to a model.
 When a surface receives a change to a control value, it must updates its user interface.
 These behaviors allow any number of surfaces to simultaneously control a single data model.

-Here is example C++ code for a model that has four values that can be controlled:
+Here is example C++ code for a coffee-making robot model:

 ```
 #include "corecontrol.h"